 The No Action Alternative would allow wild horse populations to increase beyond the carrying capacity of the rangeland resources within the four HMAs.
 The general health of the wild horse population in the HMAs would be reduced as horse numbers increased.
 Large die-offs may occur if the population increases to a point where available forage and water are depleted.
 This would be especially true during drought or other events such as wildfire.
+Over time, the potential risks to the health of individual horses would increase, and the need for emergency removals to prevent their death from starvation or thirst would also increase.
+Over the long-term, the health and sustainability of the wild horse population is dependent upon achieving a thriving natural ecological balance and sustaining healthy rangelands.

 Short-term herd dynamics would not be impacted under the No Action.
 Horses would continue to be free-roaming and follow natural patterns.
 However, if populations increased beyond the carrying capacity, herd dynamics could be impacted because of declines in individual horse health.

 Near normal populations exhibit a 1:1 sex ratio.
 Population shifts favoring males could occur as males are better adapted to compete for resources during changing environmental conditions.